 Siletz, OR 97380

 Applications are approved twice annually by the CTSI Culture Committee (Spring and Fall).
-Approved grant applicants will receive written notice via the CTSI Cultural Education Director.
+Approved grant applicants will receive written notice via the CTSI Cultural Education Manager.

 Siletz Tribal members may request use of the Dance House and Dance House Grounds (located in Siletz, OR) for ceremonial use by filling out the “Request for Reservation of Dance House/Dance House Grounds” form below.
 All users must fill out and return the form to the Culture Department a minimum of 48 hours (two working days) prior to reservations – with the exception of funerals.
 Staff will review your request and notify requester of approval or denial.